 F-6.3.3 If the adhesion-in-peel test sample shows adhesive failure to the screen in two repeated attempts but peel force values are above the specified requirements, further sample testing may not be required.
 In such cases, report failure mode as screen delamination, since adhesive or cohesive failure of the sealant to the substrate is not fully established.
 The screen should be pulled for a total of 1 min as described in F-6.3.

-NOTE – Discussion Some sealants may have a non-homogeneous mode of failure during the initial adhesion-in-peel testing.
-During the first 30 to 60 s of testing, the sealant may achieve a steady state and longer test duration may be needed to accurately assess the failure mode of the sealant.
+NOTE — Discussion some sealants may have a non-homogeneous mode of failure during the initial adhesion-in-peel testing.
+During the first 30 s to 60 s of testing, the sealant may achieve a steady state and longer test duration may be needed to accurately assess the failure mode of the sealant.

-F-6.3.4 Record the peak force in Newton (pound force).
+F-6.3.4 Record the peak force in newton (pound force).

 F-6.3.5 Observe and record the approximate percentages of sealant failure modes over the total test area.
 Sealant failure is described as either adhesive or cohesive failure.
 See Fig. 11 for an example of each failure mode.
-Failure observed within the substrate (that is, paint removal, etc.) should be reported as substrate failure.
+Failure observed within the substrate (that is, paint removal, etc) should be reported as substrate failure.

 F- 6.4 Water Immersion Test

-Using either four separate test specimens or the same test specimen used for dry adhesion testing and following completion of standard cure as described in F-5.12 immerse the test samples for 7 days in distilled water conditioned to 23 ± 2 °C. Mortar and concrete specimen should be placed in a separate container from glass and aluminium specimen because the high alkali condition generated could have an adverse effect on the glass and aluminium.
+Using either four separate test specimens or the same test specimen used for dry adhesion testing and following completion of standard cure as described in F-5.12 immerse the test samples for 7 days in distilled water conditioned to 23 °C ± 2 °C. Mortar and concrete specimen should be placed in a separate container from glass and aluminium specimen because the high alkali condition generated could have an adverse effect on the glass and aluminium.

-F-6.4.1 Following water immersion, remove the test samples, lightly dry with a cloth or paper towel and test within 10 min as described in F-6.1 through F-6.3.5.
+Following water immersion, remove the test samples, lightly dry with a cloth or paper towel and test within 10 min as described in F-6.1 through F-6.3.5.

 F-6.5 Additional conditions may be used including different cure conditions, different water temperature or duration of immersion, exposure of sealant to chemicals or other materials or exposure to ultraviolet radiation, heat, or weathering.